geokyr/ece-ntua-software-as-a-service/README.md

 [**Energy Live 2022**](https://saas2022-19.web.app)

 This is our project for the Software as a Service course of the 8th semester at the National Technical University of Athens.
+It is available on the link provided above.

 ## Team 19 - Members